thePatonSystem/thePatonSystem.github.io/README.md

 ---

 ## Structural Principle

-This repository presents a **fixed spine with branched field interpretations**:
+This repository presents a fixed spine with branched field interpretations:

 - The spine remains invariant
 - Branches elaborate only where required